kislball/makicss/README.md

 # MakiCSS
-> Utility-first rontend framework that just exists
+> Utility-first frontend framework that just exists
 ## Warning
 **This project is under development, not production ready**
 ## Usage